brandur/org/articles/go.md

 ### Concurrency (#concurrency)

-After spending some time with them, I'm firmly convinced that green threads (Goroutines) and channels is the only way that concurrency should be exposed to developers.
+After spending some time with them, I'm firmly convinced that green threads (Goroutines) and channels are the only way that concurrency should be exposed to developers.

 When working in languages like Ruby (to pick an example of one that I'm very familiar with), even with experience, doing any work with concurrency is